-I produced this video for the Prayers of Intercession at the Remembrance Sunday service on 8 November 2020 at City of Edinburgh Methodist Church, which was conducted via Zoom and live‐streamed on YouTube.
-Rev James Patron Bell wrote and read the prayer, and asked me to interleave it with the 6 verses of the hymn “What shall we pray for those who died?” by John Bell and others, and to continue my piano accompaniment through the reading of the prayer.
+I produced this video for the Prayers of Intercession at the Remembrance Sunday service on 8 November 2020 at City of Edinburgh Methodist Church, which was conducted via the videoconferencing software Zoom and live‐streamed on the video‐sharing platform YouTube.
+Rev James Patron Bell wrote and read the six parts of the prayer, and asked me to interleave them with the six verses of the hymn “What shall we pray for those who died?” by John Bell and others, and to continue my piano accompaniment through the reading of the prayer.
 Morag Brownlie sang the hymn.
-The material that I chose for the prayer accompaniment consists wholly of hymn tunes from our current hymn book, Singing the Faith, adapted to point the words “God give them peace”.
+The material I chose for the prayer accompaniment consists wholly of hymn tunes from our current hymn book, Singing the Faith, adapted to point the words “God give them peace.”
 In all cases the tune is set in the hymn book to words that are relevant to the section of the prayer that it accompanies.

 I feel privileged to have worked with James and Morag on this prayer.
-Through it I feel I can mark Remembrance Sunday from the viewpoint I learned from my father that war is always wrong, and I can mourn all victims of all wars from all countries, most of whom are civilians.
+Through it I feel I can mark Remembrance Sunday in the conviction I learned from my father that war is always wrong, and I can mourn all victims of all wars from all countries, most of whom are civilians.
 God give us peace.